I guess I’m doing this now.

 After years as a cop and soldier, he took a hard left turn and became a Licensed Clinical Social Worker (LCSW).
 Basically he’s a therapist that works with soldiers who are having issues, and connects them with services to get them help.
 He told me what he did on the day to day (1), what he had to do to become a LCSW (2), and the opportunities in the field (3).

 1.The day to day is pretty self-explanatory: talk to people, figure out what’s going on, try to steer them towards something that will work.
 Since I started down my own road to improve my mental health, I’ve had countless conversations that were a very unstructured version of this for others.
 This has been hugely fulfilling.
-The only thing I don’t like is I’m currently figuring shit as I go along.
+The only thing I don’t like is I’m currently figuring out shit as I go along.
 Some structured education would be nice.

 2. Becoming a LCSW is a long road.
 Gotta get a Masters in Social Work, during which you do 900 clinical hours and focus on learning about all things mental health.
 After graduation you gotta do 1500 hours of clinical work under the supervision of a LCSW, then pass some test.
 I really enjoyed grad school the first time around, maybe I’ll like it again?
 Being a super weirdo, I enjoy reading reams of journal articles on mental health and psychology.
 More of this sounds like fun!
 Most LCSWs cite the low pay while amassing clinical hours as the worst part of the education phase.
 Thanks to FIRE, I’m fortunate that this is a non-issue.

 3. The opportunities are quite unreal.
 There’s a major shortage of therapist, and the field is expected to grow by like 16% in the next 5 years.
 On top of that, there are very few men in the field.
 This is a problem because many men and some women prefer a male therapist, but they are super hard to find.
 Also, part-time work is a big thing, and so is remote work since teletherapy has become so popular.
 You mean I could help people again, in a way that’s in demand?
-Plus I could do the all the education and subsequent work part-time, thus leaving me space to focus on the fam and my own stress management.
+Plus I could do all the education and subsequent work part-time, thus leaving me space to focus on the fam and my own stress management.

 Immediately after talking with that dude, I was like “guess I’m doing that now”.
 But hey, I know me, and my tendency to fall into shiny object syndrome.
 I’ll be super interested in something (real estate, freelance writing, government contracting, octopuses, etc.), learn a bunch about it, and then a few days later not really give a shit as my attention shifts to the next new thing.
-So I chilled a bit, meditated, and learned as much as could while awaiting my interest to drop off.
+So I chilled a bit, meditated, and learned as much as I could while waiting for my interest to drop off.
 A month went by, and I accepted that this was something different.
 Thus I applied to my local Masters of Social Work (MSW) program, and got accepted.
 I start in January.

 No Cherished Outcomes